RussellSprouts/ice-forth/README.md

 ```
 Welcome to Forth!
-\ Disassembler the dup word
+\ Disassemble the dup word
 show-disas dup
 ```